Giovanni Pernice’s big marriage bombshell as he wins Italian Strictly with new love

 Giovanni Pernice and new Strictly girlfriend

-Giovanni joined Ballando con le Stelle, following his exit from Strictly earlier this year after he was embroiled in a bullying scandal.
-He was later cleared of ten of 16 allegations.
+Giovanni joined Ballando con le Stelle following his exit from Strictly earlier this year after he was embroiled in a bullying scandal.
+He was later cleared of 10 of 16 allegations.

 Sparks then quickly flew on the dance floor between Giovanni and his partner on the show, actress Bianca Guaccero.